Tekki/onedrive-perl/README.md

 A Perl client for OneDrive.

 **Warning: As long as you see this message, the code in this repo is still experimental.
 Don't be surprised if you download incompatible changes with git pull.**
+(If you run into incompatibilities, reset your connection.
+Delete all files in `destination/config`, reathenticate and synchronize again.)

 ## Synopsis